 - Subject line of the email(s) that are transactional

 The internal review process for transactional emails is stringent.
 Because a transactional email will still send to unsubscribed recipients, it is important that only essential, non-marketing emails have this status enabled.

 Once support verifies that your email is transactional, you will see a green badge on the email card.
 You will also see the transactional status enabled for a given email under the email’s Settings.

 We strongly recommend turning Smart Sending off for transactional flow emails.
 This ensures that your customers will receive the transactional message, regardless of any other marketing or transactional messages they have received within your Smart Sending window.

 On the main Flows page, you will notice a marker on each flow that contains a transactional email, with the count of how many emails are transactional.

 1. Can transactional emails contain any marketing content?

 In general, standard header/footer content is fine to include in a transactional message (i.e. footer links to your social media accounts or a header link to the sale section of your website).
-Information about specific social media posts, or highlighting current on-sale items, on the other hand, is not acceptable.
+As an example, we would not expect to see any marketing material on a password reset email or transactional emails similar in nature.